Red-Rapious/MLP-Digits-Recognition/README.md

 $ cargo run
 ```

+By default, the program is configured to train a small network, to test it, and to save it.
+You can change the parameters (described below) in the `main.rs` file, and switch the `LOAD_NETWORK` boolean to `true` to load a network from a `JSON` file instead of training it each time.

-Unit tests are configured for multiple parts of the project.
+Unit tests are also configured for multiple parts of the project.
 You can make sure that everything is working by running:
 ```console
 $ cargo test
 ```